Donald Grant

-Donald MacLennan Grant (26 February 1888 – 11 June 1970) was a leader of the Industrial Workers of the World in Sydney, and a member of the Sydney Twelve, who were charged with conspiracy in 1916, and later a member of the Australian Labor Party who was elected to Sydney City Council, appointed to the New South Wales Legislative Council, and elected to the Australian Senate in 1943 where he served for sixteen years.
+Donald MacLennan Grant (26 February 1888 – 11 June 1970) was an Australian politician.
+He was a leader of the Industrial Workers of the World in Sydney, and a member of the Sydney Twelve, who were charged with conspiracy in 1916, and later a member of the Australian Labor Party who was elected to Sydney City Council, appointed to the New South Wales Legislative Council, and elected to the Australian Senate in 1943 where he served for sixteen years.